ViditNaithani22/Serverless-RAG-chatbot/README.md

 2) ➡️ Companies expect you to understand serverless architecture, as it makes applications faster, cheaper, and easier to manage — you don’t manage the servers yourself and only pay for what you use.

 I created a serverless AI chatbot that answers questions about Lord of the Rings using AWS!
-Ask it anything about Middle-earth! 🧙‍♂️ But go easy on it as it is trained on just two pdf files, one containing the summary and another containing the characters.
+Ask it anything about Middle-earth! 🧙‍♂️ <br>
+But go easy on it as it is trained on just two pdf files, one containing the summary and another containing the characters.

 Begin chat with one of these: hi, Hi, hey, Hey, hello, Hello <br> Ask questions like: <br>